 - Be in good standing and members of the Arkansas Veterinary Medical Association;

 - Be graduates of an accredited or approved college of veterinary medicine or holders of an Educational Commission for Foreign Veterinary Graduates Certificate;

 - Be actively engaged in the practice of veterinary medicine in this state; and

 - Have at least five years of experience in the practice of veterinary medicine.

 One member shall be a public member who:

-- Shall be a resident of Arkansas who has attained the age of majority; and
+- Shall be a resident of this state who has attained the age of majority; and

 - Shall not be, nor shall ever have been, a veterinarian or the spouse of a veterinarian, or a person who has: